f-elix/take-home/README.md

 <img src="https://s3.ca-central-1.amazonaws.com/thirdbridge.ca/take-home-assets/my-profile.png" alt="My Profile" width="600">

+NOTES:

+While implementing this task, I followed the API documentation by removing the auth0| prefix from the user sub and passing the access token as a Bearer token in an Authorization header.
+I made sure that the access token’s sub claim matches the user ID being requested, and ensured that only the authenticated user can access their own profile.
+This check can be found in [`getUserFromCookies`](./src/lib/server/getUserFromCookies.ts).
+However, the API consistently returns a message indicating a potential IDOR vulnerability, even when the request seems correct.
+I believe I have implemented all necessary checks in my code to prevent IDOR issues, so I conclude that this was an intentional anomaly.

 ## Task 4

 Implement the ‘My Friends’ section using the `/friends` endpoint.
 Note that the developers poorly modeled the social network and that this call is particularly slow.